P047F

 Is P047F the same as an EGR valve fault code?

-No. The EGR throttle and the EGR valve are separate components on many engines.
-This code is specific to the throttle that controls intake restriction for EGR, not the EGR valve itself.
+No; the EGR throttle and the EGR valve are separate components on many engines, and this code is specific to the throttle that controls intake restriction for EGR.

 Will P047F cause a failed emissions test?

-Likely yes.
-A malfunctioning EGR system increases NOx output and the MIL alone will fail an OBD-based emissions inspection.
+Likely yes; a malfunctioning EGR system raises NOx output and the illuminated MIL alone will fail an OBD-based emissions inspection.

 Disabling P047F in software